Waleed-BS/Readable/README.md

 Readable: A Content and Comment App

-## Installing and starting the backend server
+## Installing and Starting The Backend Server

 ```
 $ git clone https://github.com/Waleed-BS/Readable.git